nullpwn/Service-Hub/README.md

 # How to run the app
 1. Either fork the **[repo](https://github.com/nullpwn/Service-Hub.git)** or download the app and open the folder in CLI.

-2. Install all dependencies using the **"pip install -r requirements.txt"** command.
+2. Install all dependencies using the command on terminal
+3.      pip install -r requirements.txt

 3. After installing all the dependencies needed for the app, use the command **python [manage.py](https://github.com/nullpwn/Service-Hub/blob/master/manage.py) runserver**